-- While sometimes blamed on allergies like dermographism, many cases of dry and itchy skin are related to lack of collagen.
+- While sometimes blamed on allergies, many cases of dry and itchy skin are related to lack of collagen.

 - People with a tendency to have dry skin may find they need to avoid extreme weather conditions, direct sunlight, and even certain moisturizing creams.

 Itchy skin, medically termed urticaria or pruritus, is an uncomfortable sensation in any part of the skin that provokes the desire to scratch.
 Sometimes, this feeling may be so strong and intense that it may interfere with daily activities or lessen the quality of a woman's sleep.